Inedo/inedo-docs/Content/proget/api/security/groups/delete.md

 pgutil security groups delete --name=Developers
 ```

+Note source options must also be specified unless you have the "Default" source configured.
+See [Working with Sources](/docs/proget/api/pgutil#sources) to learn more.

 ## HTTP Request Specification

 To delete a Group, simply `DELETE` to the following URL with the `group` query argument specifying the username: